Half-Cent Sales Tax Projects

 Floresta Drive Improvements

-The goal of this project is to provide safe transportation and pedestrian mobility, a “Complete Street”, while preserving the residential nature of the Floresta corridor.
+The goal of this project is to provide safe transportation and pedestrian mobility while preserving the residential nature of the Floresta corridor.

 Challenge

-The corridor challenges include the narrow 80’ right-of-way, the numerous residential driveways, the small mix of commercial businesses and an Elementary School.
+The corridor challenges include the narrow 80-foot right-of-way, several residential driveways, the small mix of commercial businesses and an elementary school.

 Solution

-The proposed roadway configuration is 4.1 miles of two lane roadway improvements (Southbend to Prima Vista Blvd.) including four signalized intersections and six roundabouts.
+The proposed roadway configuration is 4.1 miles of two-lane roadway improvements (Southbend Boulevard to Prima Vista Boulevard) including four signalized intersections and six roundabouts.
 The corridor will include enhanced sidewalks and bike lanes, street and pedestrian lighting and provide for street trees and landscaping where possible.
-A “Complete Street” initiative.

 Benefits